rusenask/k8s-kv/README.md

 	"k8s.io/client-go/tools/clientcmd"
 )

-func getImplementer() (implementer core_v1.ConfigMapInterface) {
+// get ConfigMapInterface to access config maps in "default" namespace func getImplementer() (implementer core_v1.ConfigMapInterface) {
 	cfg, err := clientcmd.BuildConfigFromFlags("", ".kubeconfig") // in your app you could replace it with in-cluster-config if err != nil {